Dr Marlous Hall

 A list of current and past postgraduate research students and projects are listed below.

 Oliver Todd, PhD - Dunhill Medical Trust PhD Fellowship in ‘Optimising blood pressure management for older people with frailty’.
-Full time, started October 2017.
+Full time, awarded 2020.

 Owen Bebb, MD - Acute Myocardial Infarction: An evaluation of good quality of care and outcomes, Part Time, started September 2015